Contact

 Immunocompromised individuals such as AIDS patients, organ transplant recipients, cancer patients undergoing chemotherapy, and recipients of artificial joints and prosthetic devices are particularly susceptible to infection.
 C. albicans is also a highly evolved fungal pathogen, capable of invading nearly every organ and tissue in the human body; indeed, there are no known reservoirs for C. albicans outside the mammalian host.

 How is C. albicans able to function so effectively as a pathogen?
 This organism possesses a number of properties which contribute to its virulence, including secretion of degradative enzymes and adhesion to host cells.
-Research in our laboratory focuses on one such virulence property, the ability toundergo a reversible morphological transition from yeast (single oval cells) to pseudohyphal and hyphal filaments (elongated cells attached end-to-end, see Figure 1).
+Research in our laboratory focuses on one such virulence property, the ability to undergo a reversible morphological transition from yeast (single oval cells) to pseudohyphal and hyphal filaments (elongated cells attached end-to-end, see Figure 1).
 Previous studies have shown that this transition is important for virulence and can occur in response to a wide variety of host inducing signals.
+We also study how C. albicans can form biofilms and tolerate antifungal treatment as well as a wide variety of stress conditions in the host environment.

-We use a variety of genetic, genomic, biochemical and molecular biology approaches to gain a better understanding of the mechanisms that control the C. albicans morphological transition in response to specific host environmental cues.
+We use a variety of genetic, genomic, biochemical and molecular biology approaches to gain a better understanding of the mechanisms that control the C. albicans morphological transition, biofilm formation, and stress responses in response to specific host environmental cues.

 Transcriptional and Translational Mechanisms Important for Determination of Candida albicans Morphology and Virulence